AScheibe/Range-Container/README.md

 make run
 ```

 This command will run the `Demo` class which drives a simple demo of the functionality of the container.
-Input of integers is continually requested and the subsequent contents of the container are displayed.
+Input options are continually requested and the subsequent contents of the container can be displayed.

 ### Testing
 To run the tests for the `Container` class, use: